Privacy policy

 If you have any questions or concerns about data protection, please contact our data protection officer:

 It may be necessary to amend this privacy policy.
-Updates will be published on the Internet.
+The updates will be published on the Internet.
 For material changes, we will announce the updates through Mozilla’s usual channels for such announcements, such as blog posts and forums.
-If you continue to use the product or service after the effective date of such changes, this means that you agree to the changes.
+If you continue to use the product or service after the effective date of such changes, it means that you agree to the changes.
 To give you a better overview, we indicate the effective date at the top of the page.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.